Sediba Jewellery store

 AOJ was commissioned to design the architectural language for the Sediba brand, and their first store, located in the old Rosebank African Craft market in Johannesburg.

-The project team started by unpacking the meaning behind the Sediba name and logo, and translating the essence of these into a form and an aesthetic, the resulting concept being a physical interpretation of the brand.
+“We started by unpacking the meaning behind the Sediba name and logo, and translating the essence of these into a form and an aesthetic, the resulting concept being a physical interpretation of the brand” says Mike Rassmann.

 Sediba is Setswana for fountain or spring.
 The logo represents this as a gently meandering river and river bank, topped with a crown, symbolic of the platinum mining community, and also the most obvious reference to a man crafted piece of jewellery.